United Keetoowah Band of Cherokee Indians: Government

 Tribal officers hold four-year terms while tribal district representatives are elected to two-year terms.
 The election calendars parallel the United States' national election calendar (Mid-terms and Presidential).

 Economic development

 The tribe owns and operates Keetoowah Construction in Tahlequah and the Keetoowah Cherokee Treatment Center in Tulsa, Oklahoma.
 They have an arts and crafts gallery which showcases United Keetoowah Band citizens' work.

-They owned and operated the Keetoowah Cherokee Casino in Tahlequah from 1986 to 2013.
+The UKB owned and operated the Keetoowah Cherokee Casino in Tahlequah from 1986 until its closure on August 30, 2013.
+In April 2025, the National Indian Gaming Commission approved a new UKB Gaming Code, and the UKB signed a gaming compact with the State of Oklahoma on April 29, 2025.
+The federal government granted trust status for the casino property.

 The UKB issue their own tribal vehicle tags.
 Their estimated annual economic impact is $267 million.
 They host an annual homecoming festival over the first weekend of October.